harshita214/Chrome-Extension/README.md

 $ git push origin [name_of_your_new_branch]
 ```

-5. Submit your changes for review
+5. Submit your changes for review:
    If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.

-6. Start a Pull Request
+6. Start a Pull Request:
    Now submit the pull request and click on `Create pull request`.

 7. Get a code review approval/reject